 Birth Work

 I was called to birth in 2014 after the passing of my maternal grandmother.
 She visited me in a dream and encouraged me to learn more about birth.
 At the time, I didn’t know what she meant but now, I understand why she guided me into this work.
-Growing up as a queer person, birth felt separate and distant from me.
-My grandmother wanted me to learn that there were many ways to experience birth.
-She wanted me to remember that we all come to this journey differently and that every story is valid.
+I got accepted into a year-long doula training program in 2014 and I have been attending births since.
+Currently, I am in my last year of the parteria/ midwifery licensing journey with the Cedar Medicine School of Midwifery.
+As of December 2025, I have witnessed 88 babies land earth side and have supported people through all phases of the gestation journey (including preconception, IUI, IVF, full term, miscarriage, and abortion).

-I come to birthwork because babies have called me.
-Families have called me.
-Experiences, dreams, and stories have called me.
+I come to birthwork because babies called me.
+Families called me.
+Experiences, dreams, and visions called me.
 I come to birthwork because it is a path that called me.

 MY ROLE: